 1. See more than 1,000 species worldwide (which should help my sadly neglected life list move along a little bit.
 I'm at 415 so far this year.).

-So both these birds would have helped with goal number 3 (and numbers 1 and 2 to some extent).
+So both these birds would have helped with goals number 5 and 6 (and others to some extent).

 Saturday, February 25 - Oswego County, etc.